Caleres: History

-1886–1900: Brown Shoe Company
+1878–1900: Origins

-The company was created in St. Louis and was originally named Bryan, Brown & Company after its founders George Warren Brown and Alvin Bryan.
-The company began business in 1878 and incorporated in 1881 as Bryan-Brown Shoe Company.
-Founder George Warren Brown moved from New York to St. Louis in 1873 to work in his older brother’s shoe business, and saw potential for shoe manufacturing in St. Louis.
+The company was created in St. Louis and was originally named Bryan, Brown & Company, after its founders George Warren Brown and Alvin Bryan.
+The company began business in 1878 and incorporated in 1881 as the Bryan-Brown Shoe Company.

+George Warren Brown had moved from New York to St. Louis in 1873 to work in his older brother’s shoe business, and he saw potential for shoe manufacturing in St. Louis.
 At that point, most shoes were manufactured in New England.
-After four years in his brother’s wholesale shoe business, Brown had the funds to found Bryan, Brown and Company to make women’s shoes, with Alvin L. Bryan and Jerome Desnoyers also as investors.
+After four years in his brother’s wholesale shoe business, Brown had the funds to found Bryan, Brown & Company to make women’s shoes, with Alvin L. Bryan and Jerome Desnoyers also as investors.
 The company hired five skilled shoemakers from Rochester, New York, to start the factory in St. Louis, and it grew quickly.
 In 1878, it had sales of $110,000.

-In 1881, it was incorporated as the Bryan Brown Shoe Company.
+In 1881, it was incorporated as the Bryan-Brown Shoe Company.
 In 1886, the company became the Brown-Desnoyers Shoe Company, after Mr. Bryan retired.
 In 1893, Mr. J.B.
-Desnoyers also retired, and the name was changed to Brown Shoe Company.
-In 1895, the Brown Shoe Company factory had about six hundred employees who could make five thousand pairs of shoes and boots a day.
-The company competed as Brown shoes were sold throughout the Midwest at prices lower than New England shoes, and by 1900 the company was growing at a rate of $1 million a year.
-Four years later the company bought the rights to Buster Brown, a character developed by cartoonist Richard F. Outcault they would use for marketing.
+Desnoyers also retired, and the name was changed to the Brown Shoe Company.
+In 1895, the Brown Shoe Company's factory had about six hundred employees, who could make five thousand pairs of shoes and boots per day.
+The company competed well, since Brown shoes were sold throughout the Midwest at prices lower than New England shoes.
+By 1900, the company was growing at a rate of $1 million a year.
+Four years later, the company bought the rights to Buster Brown, a character developed by cartoonist Richard F. Outcault, which they would use for marketing.